 We very much want to work with our patients to make sure their healthcare is affordable and doesn’t create undue stress or a barrier to coming to the doctor or nurse.

-For patients struggling with payment please speak with Kirsty or Sue and we can discuss some payment options such as WINZ Redirection payments, automatic payments and funded programmes.
+For patients struggling with payment please speak with Karen and we can discuss some payment options such as WINZ Redirection payments, automatic payments and funded programmes.